fi2233fi/marketing_dashboard/README.md

 ## Background

 Marketing teams often have data across campaigns, channels, and demographics but no single view that connects them.
-This dashboard was built to answer the questions that matter operationally: which channels are actually converting, which campaigns moved the needle, and where customer retention is strongest.
+Coming from a background in digital marketing and analytics, I built this to answer the questions that matter operationally: which channels are actually converting, which campaigns moved the needle, and where customer retention is strongest.

 ---